NathanaelGo/the-halcyon-cradle/Lore/Cataclysm.md

 tags:
   - lore
 ---
+Very Big explosion that would destroy all life on Illios

 An unspecified wave of arcane destruction that regularly destroys the world.
 [[Ward of Paragon|Wards of Paragon]] have been put in place to save portions of the world, but the destruction will still be great.